theheraldproject/herald-hardware/README.md

 More information on this license can be found in LICENSE.txt or at https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2

+All files in the external/ subdirectory are covered by distribution terms of their respectable owners.

 All works are copyright 2021 Herald Project Contributors.
 See the NOTICE.txt file for details.